mentosf/notebook/README.md

 This project was made for final exam of IT-Step
 ![Website](website.png)
 ## The main goal was to create notebook website using react
 The task name "To-do list"

+## Was used:
+- JavaScript
+- HTML/CSS
+- ⚛React

 ### `How to use`:
 * Git clone <url>